polysyllabic/chaos/docs/chaosface.md

 If the interface does not receive a response from the engine, it retries every 30 seconds until a response is received.

-You can monitor the basic operation of Chaos from your browser.
+You can monitor the operation of Chaos from your browser.
   - If you're running Chaosface on the Pi: http://raspberrypi.local/.
   - If you're running Chaosface on the same computer as the browser, go to http://localhost/